clementmiao/clementmiao-cs123/README.md

     The challenges for this one are that first of all, our prototype had done it in a way that was not parallelized.
 Our original implementation depended on a python dictionary that held all the data, hence a challenge for this process was writing an implementation of Writable that could hold the data for each pitcher.
 Secondly, our original implementation in the prototype first converted the game files to JSON, however in the Hadoop implementation, we decided to skip a step and manipulate XML files directly, using a reader object that goes through each XML tag.
 At the end of the process, we output a txt file for which each line has the following format: player_id, total_pitches, left_handed (1 if true, 0 else), right_handed (1 if true, 0 else), {the 11 averages of attributes for FF and a counter for FF thrown}, {the 11 averages of attributes for FT and a counter for FT thrown}, etc for the other 9 types of pitches thrown.
+For some players, you might notice that their entire arrays is filled with 0s (except for their handedness), as the pitch f/x has some holes in it, especially in the earlier years, when a lot of the data we need for our analysis and aggregation processes were not recorded.
+We have written our code to take into account those cases.
 ###Clustering
 This process takes the end result file of the aggregation process, and an integer k as number of clusters, dividing the pitchers from the input file into lists of pitcher clusters.
 We cluster them with a k-means algorithm